There is no housing plan integral to the IFE program. IFE will, however:

 of flexibility in this requirement, especially since the price of the meals and accomodations together is very reasonable.

-Students may still use the kitchen instead of taking the evening meal; the tickets may be used on any evening; and, for IFE students, 10 meals per month is usually about the right level of commitment.
+Students may still use the kitchen instead of taking the evening meal; the tickets may be used on any evening; and, for IFE student interns, 10 meals per month is about the right level of commitment.
 In addition meals are served in a common

-dining room which provides IFE students a chance to socialize with French and international people their age.
+dining room which provides IFE students a chance to socialize.

-Foyers also differ according to whether they accomodate both sexes or only women.
+Foyers also differ according to whether they accommodate both sexes or only women.
 Mixed foyers are usually separate by floor or by wing.

-Students should contact IFE with any questions prior to filling out the housing part of the application form.
+Students should contact IFE at email@example.com with any questions prior to filling out the form optional Housing form within the application process.